Tommy's PregnancyHub

 How is iron deficiency anaemia treated?

-If you have anaemia you’ll probably be prescribed iron supplements (tablets) or as a liquid to take every day.
-Vitamin C can help the body absorb iron, so you could try taking the tablets with a drink containing vitamin C such as orange juice.
+Take your iron tablets on an empty stomach (ideally 1 hour before a meal).
+Vitamin C can help the body to absorb iron), so you could try taking the tablets with a drink that contains vitamin C, such as orange juice.

 Good sources of iron include:

-• pulses (beans, peas and lentils)
+• pulses and legumes, such as beans, peas and lentils

-• wholegrains, such as brown rice
+• dried fruit, such as apricots

 • kiwi fruit

-• oranges
+• oranges or orange juice

 • potatoes